 For many years ABC for Health has researched and examined the Medicaid related policy of Birth Cost Recovery in Wisconsin and the impact upon unmarried pregnant women and their families.
 ABC for Health remains concerned that the policy harms efforts to reduce infant mortality, lift families out of poverty and encourage unmarried fathers to play an important, supportive role in their children’s lives.
 Birth Cost Recovery (BCR) is a practice allowed, but not required, under title IV-D of the federal Social Security Act that allows states to pursue the recovery of Medicaid supported birthing costs from non-custodial fathers.
 Nearly 90% of all states have abandoned Birth Cost Recovery, some concluding that the policy is not in the best interest of infants, parents and families.
 Infamously, Wisconsin leads a small handful of states that continues to pursue this policy, and takes the most aggressive enforcement posture in the nation, collecting over $16 million from some parents in 2016.
 Unlike child support, none of the recovered dollars go to support the children and families – it is all directed to reimburse/incentivize child support offices or the government at the federal and state level.
+In 2019, ABC received a grant from the Office of Minority Health to help support our efforts.
 Read more.

-This project, funded by the Children’s Health Insurance Program Reauthorization Act (CHIPRA), aims to increase the number of children enrolled in health care coverage programs.
-To help achieve this aim, ABC for Health will improve the scope and effectiveness of HealthWatch Coalitions across Wisconsin.
+This project, funded by the Children’s Health Insurance Program Reauthorization Act (CHIPRA), aimed to increase the number of children enrolled in health care coverage programs.
+To help achieve this aim, ABC for Health improved the scope and effectiveness of HealthWatch Coalitions across Wisconsin.
 Efficient, coordinated advocacy and enrollment in public safety-net programs begins with competent, up-to-date public health professionals working directly with families.
-The statewide HealthWatch Wisconsin organization will promote the CHIPRA project through an existing network of community-based coalitions in nine counties, connect health care workers across the state, and facilitate the development of local strategies to reduce barriers to enrollment.
+The statewide HealthWatch Wisconsin organization promoted the CHIPRA project through an existing network of community-based coalitions in nine counties, connected health care workers across the state, and facilitated the development of local strategies to reduce barriers to enrollment.
 Learn more at HealthWatch Wisconsin’s website: www.healthwatchwisconsin.org.
 A Children’s Health Insurance Program Reauthorization Act Outreach and Enrollment Grant, HHS-2009-CMS-CHIPRA-0008, supports the CHIPRA project

 Over a decade ago, Blue Cross Blue Shield of Wisconsin converted from a nonprofit health insurance provider to a for-profit business.
 As part of the conversion, Insurance Commissioner Connie O’Connell required that Blue Cross Blue Shield pay back to the public the more than $600 million in community benefits as a result of its tax-exempt status since the 1930’s.
 The Commissioner directed the $600 million of public money to Wisconsin’s two medical schools, the Medical College of Wisconsin and the University of Wisconsin School of Medicine and Public Health, and she ordered the schools to use the funds to "promote public health initiatives that will generally benefit the Wisconsin population."
 ABC for Health monitors the schools’ use of the Blue Cross Blue Shield conversion funds and advocates for increased funds for the public health community and the people of Wisconsin.
 Read more.